Canon 1D X Mark II vs M50

-Both the 1DX Mark II and the M50 are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the M50 does not have a direct predecessor.
+Both the 1DX Mark II and the M50 have been discontinued, but can regularly be found used on eBay.
+The 1DX Mark II was replaced by the Canon 1DX Mark III, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon 1D X Mark II better than the Canon M50 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D X Mark II: